 Homelessness is also costly.
 The City of Edmonton spends $2 million annually alone on responding to homeless encampments.
-Meanwhile, just one person to fend for themselves on the streets can cost taxpayers up to $100,000 a year in emergency room expenses, law enforcement, and other preventable costs.
+Meanwhile, just one person living on the streets can cost taxpayers up to $100,000 a year in emergency room expenses, law enforcement, and other preventable costs.
 On top of the cost to taxpayers, the strain on our healthcare and justice systems caused by unmet housing need makes it harder for those systems to work as they should.
 Every dollar spent on Housing First programs, including supportive housing, will save $4 in health care and justice costs.

 We are leading providers of non-profit housing in Edmonton – and we’ve learned we’re most effective when we all work together.
 We formed our working group to tackle Edmonton’s urgent need for affordable housing and improve housing services for people and families in Edmonton who need them.